pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 ### turn_off()

 This is a convenience function for the `homeassistant.turn_off` function.
-Like `homeassistant.turn_on`, it is able to turn off pretty much anything in Home Assistant that can be turned off.
+Like `homeassistant.turn_on`, it is able to turn off pretty much anything in Open Peer Power that can be turned off.

 #### Synopsis